If Islam was explained to me in a pub

 Bob: That is what Jews and Christians also believe, isn't it?

 Uzza: Yes.
-That is why, like the Jews of Medina, they did not perceive the believers as much of a threat and vice versa and why, for the most part, were well treated by the believers as demonstrated by Muhammad at Tabuk.
+That is why, like the Jews of Medina, they did not perceive the believers as much of a threat and vice versa and why, for the most part, they were well treated by the believers as demonstrated by Muhammad at Tabuk.

 Gerry: What about the part of the Shahadah where Muhammad is the Messenger of God?